SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_BACKEND_PROCESS.md

-                    -> X-range spatial filter: edges left of tile only update start_cover -> barrier, then each thread accumulates its coverage from shared memory -> applies fill rule (non-zero or even-odd) -> samples brush (solid color or image texture) -> composes pixel using Porter-Duff alpha composition + color blend mode -> writes final pixel to output texture
+                    -> X-range spatial filter: edges left of tile only update start_cover -> barrier, then each thread accumulates its coverage from shared memory -> applies fill rule (non-zero or even-odd) -> if aliased mode: snaps coverage to binary using antialias threshold -> samples brush (solid color or image texture) -> composes pixel using Porter-Duff alpha composition + color blend mode -> writes final pixel to output texture